yogajones/ot-harjoitustyo/docs/time_log.md

 # Time Log

-Work hours are to the nearest half hour, rounding upwards.
+Work hours are recorded to the nearest half hour, rounding upwards.

 | date       | hours used | task worked on |
 | :--------: | :--------- | :------------- |